People injured in Las Vegas hotel and resort accidents can sue the hotel for negligence in Nevada in pursuit of a large

 - Complying with Nevada and federal anti-discrimination laws.

-According to premises liability laws in Nevada, hotels owe a higher duty of care to its guests (called “invitees”) than it does to trespassers.
+According to premises liability claim laws in Nevada, hotels owe a higher duty of care to their guests (called “invitees”) than it does to trespassers.
 Trespassers who get injured at a hotel will have a more difficult time proving that the hotel is liable than injured guests would.3

 1.2.
 Breach of Duty

 Most Las Vegas hotels do their best to ensure guest and employee safety.
 But occasionally Las Vegas hotels breach their duty of care, resulting in casino accidents.

 A breach occurs when the hotel fails to exercise a duty with the degree of care an ordinarily careful and prudent person would exercise under the same or similar circumstances.4